icodeforlove/whenplus/docs/api.md

 // All parameters except the first are optional
 // For example, you can register only an onFulfilled handler when(promiseOrValue, onFulfilled);

+// binding arguments to function that returns promise when([promiseOrValue, arg1, arg2...], onFulfilled);
 ```

 `when()` can observe any promise that provides a *thenable* promise--any object that provides a `.then()` method, even promises that aren't fully Promises/A compliant, such as jQuery's Deferred.
 It will assimilate such promises and make them behave like Promises/A.